syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](How-to_images/Work with partial views_img2.png)

-## Rendering the grid using Grid Properties in server-side
+## Rendering the grid using grid properties in server-side

-The GridProperties helps to render the Grid control in server-side.
+The GridProperties helps to render the grid control in server-side.

 The following code example which will explain to render the grid control in server-side.